royrap/Finalscaps1-2/SUPER_ADMIN_FEATURE_CHECKLIST.md

 ## ✅ **VERDICT: MERON NA!**

-**Your RoadAid system ALREADY HAS 95% of the Super Admin capabilities requested!**
+**Your TalyerOTG system ALREADY HAS 95% of the Super Admin capabilities requested!**

 The core infrastructure is solid:
 - ✅ Comprehensive user management